Tools

 - Default policy is applied when no rule matches.

-Deny always wins — a call matching both an allow and a deny pattern is blocked.
+Deny always wins.
+A call matching both an allow and a deny pattern is blocked.

 Examples